 - 6. Prescribe adequate amount of allocated study product for home: Complete study prescription for the pharmacy/unblinded team to dispense the allocated study product to randomised participants.
 An adequate number of tins should be prescribed to supply the participant with enough formula to last until further product is received at home.
 Pharmacy/unblinded team will also complete appropriate accountability logs and the Sharp product request form to request further product for home delivery using the appropriate request form. - 7.
-Providing diary and instructions for use: Give randomised participants diaries and instructions for filling in. - 8.
-Provide stool sample containers for the next visit: Provide eligible participants with containers for the collection of stool samples at home.
-Parents should take samples as close to visit 7 as possible, and only from participants whose parents have provided consent for these additional samplings. - 9.
+Provide diary and instructions for use: Give randomised participants diaries and instructions for filling in. - 8.
+Provide home guidance: Provide Home Advice for Free Feeding. - Provide stool sample containers for the next visit: Provide eligible participants with containers for the collection of stool samples at home.
+Parents should take samples as close to visit 7 as possible, and only from participants whose parents have provided consent for these additional samplings. - 10.
+Prescribe and dispense adrenaline autoinjector to participants that are randomised and continue in the trial: Provide parents training on identifying allergic reactions and adrenaline autoinjector use and issue adrenaline autoinjector. - 11.
+Send GP Letter: Send letter to the patient's GP to advise them of the patient's participation in the trial. - 12.
 Follow up communication: A follow-up communication (phone/email) will take place for all challenge participants regardless of whether they were randomised within 48 hours.
-Any late symptoms should be recorded in the participant's medical notes, and the clinician should assess if they are possibly associated with the challenge and record this in the participant's medical notes and transcribed onto the CRFs.
+Any late symptoms should be recorded in the participant's medical notes, and the clinician should assess if they are possibly associated with the challenge and record this in the participant's medical notes and transcribed onto the visit CRFs.